Skip to main content

 Industry experience and opportunities

-Additionally, you’ll have the opportunity to undertake the Diploma in Professional Studies or the Diploma in Creative Computing between Years 2 and 3 to enhance your learning experience and employability skills.
+Additionally, you can undertake the Diploma in Professional Studies, the Diploma in Creative Computing or Diploma in Apple Development between Years 2 and 3 to enhance your learning experience and employability skills.

 Mode of study

-BA Graphic Design is offered in full-time mode.
+BA (Hons) Graphic Design is offered in full-time mode.
 It is divided into 3 stages over 3 academic years.
 Each stage consists of 30 teaching weeks.
 You will be expected to commit an average of 40 hours per week to your course, including teaching hours and independent study.

 Contact us